plgd-dev/doc/content/en/docs/tutorials/disaster-recovery-replica-set.md

 The primary cluster will deploy the Hub with all APIs exposed on the `primary.plgd.cloud` domain.
 The CoAP gateway listens on NodePort `15684`, and the device provisioning service listens on NodePort `5684`.
 The MongoDB replica set is exposed via a LoadBalancer service type, requiring a client certificate (mTLS) to connect to MongoDB.

-To deploy the plgd-hub and plgd-dps Helm charts on the primary cluster, use the following Helm command:
+To deploy the plgd-hub Helm charts on the primary cluster, use the following Helm command:

 ```bash
 # Set variables